metatube-community/jellyfin-plugin-metatube/README.md

 ## Licence

-This plugins code and packages are distributed under the MIT License.
+This plugin's code and packages are distributed under the MIT License.
 See [LICENSE](https://github.com/javtube/jellyfin-plugin-javtube/blob/main/LICENSE) for more information.

 ## Stargazers over time